 Thanksgiving dinner is coming up, and I’ve got the best smoked turkey recipe to share with you!
-Trust me; it’s a game-changer!
-Picture this: a whole turkey, beautifully seasoned with fresh herbs and filled with fresh herb flavors of rosemary thyme and sage for that amazing flavor.
+A whole turkey, beautifully seasoned with fresh herbs flavors of rosemary, thyme, and sage smoked to perfection and moist inside!

-Now, here’s the best way to get that delicious smoky taste – we’re going to smoke it using some wood chips of your choice (hickory chips, fruit wood, or your favorite!).
-Whether it’s your first time smoking a turkey or not, this is a great option for your Thanksgiving dinner.
-Your guests will be in awe of the delicious smoky flavor and the impressive results with your smoked turkey rub!
+Whether it’s your first time smoking a turkey or not, this is a great option for Thanksgiving dinner….
+Your guests will be in awe of the delicious smoky flavor created with a smoked turkey rub too!

-First, BRINE your turkey… This will keep your turkey moist and juicy through the smoking process!
+First you’ll BRINE the turkey… Brining keeps your turkey moist and juicy through the smoking process!

-Then, prep that beautiful bird!
-Rub some olive oil all over the turkey, ensuring every nook and cranny is covered.
-Season it with a mix of finely chopped Rosemary, Thyme, sage, salt, and black pepper. (or your go-to BBQ rub for that fantastic flavor.)
+Prep the turkey by rubbing olive oil all over it… Getting it into every nook and cranny.
+Then you’ll season it with a mix of finely chopped Rosemary, Thyme, sage, salt, and black pepper.

-Once your turkey reaches that perfect internal temperature, remove it from the grill and let it rest for a bit.
+Resting: Once your turkey reaches that perfect internal temperature (165 in the thickest part of the thigh and breast) remove it from the grill and let it rest for 30 minutes.
 This is the most important thing to ensure all the juices settle nicely and keep that meat moist!
+Letting the turkey rest is the most important thing – it allows the juices to redistribute, for tender, juicy meat.

 - 1 whole turkey (size of your choice)